pawellasota/todo-flask-python/README.md

     $ sudo apt-get install python-virtualenv

-Create database 'db' in SQLite3, then import sql database from sql file located at /db/script.sql.
+In case of problems with database or you just want to return to default data (in /db/db.sqlite):
-You can use DBBrowser utility to handle it.
+Create database 'db' in SQLite3, then import sql database from sql file located at /db/script.sql You can use DBBrowser utility to handle it.

 Start application by execute main.py